zzxwill/odps/intl.en-US/User Guide/SDK/Python SDK.md

     **Create a File Resource**

-    You can create a file resource by specifying the resource name, file type, and a file-like object \(or a string object\), as shown in the following example:
+    Create a file resource by specifying the resource name, file type, and a file-like object \(or a string object\), as shown in the following example:

     ```
     resource = odps.create_resource('test_file_resource', 'file', file_obj=open('/to/path/file')) # Use a file-like object.